By Claire Bacon, ACN, CNC

 - Analgesics are used to relieve pain.
-Examples include: Wild yam, Lobelia and Skullcap.
+Examples include: Wild Yam, Lobelia, Saligesic (from White Willow), and Skullcap.

 - Antibiotics inhibit the growth of bacteria and viruses, such as: Echinacea, Goldenseal (in the Sinus Forte formula), or Thyme.

-- Expectorants – these types of herbs work to break up excess mucus in the lung tissues.
-Licorice, Horehound, Mullein, Pleurisy root, and Eucalyptus essential oil.
+- Expectorants – these break up excess mucus in the lung tissues.
+Licorice, Horehound (in Broncafect), Mullein, Pleurisy root, and Eucalyptus essential oil are all good.

-- Respiratory Demulcents – these herbs contain mucilage which has a soothing, anti-inflammatory effect on the lungs.
-Slippery elm, Licorice root and Burdock.
+- Respiratory Demulcents – these contain mucilage which has a soothing, anti-inflammatory effect on the lungs.
+Choose from Slippery elm, Licorice root and Burdock.

 - Antitussives – these types of herbs helps to reduce coughing, such as Bupleurum.

-- Respiratory Spasmolytics – are herbs that work to relax the muscles in the airways.
-This can be helpful with non-productive dry coughs.
-Raspberry leaves, Valerian and Blue cohosh.
+- Respiratory Spasmolytics – are herbs that work to relax the muscles in the airways – best for non-productive dry coughs.
+Raspberry leaves, Valerian and Blue Cohosh.

 - Antiallergic – reduces allergic sensitivities, especially with seasonal allergies or hay fever.
 Stinging nettles, Black Cumin Seed, and Albizia.